 Please respect the building and your fellow library users:

-Hot and cold drinks in covered containers can be consumed in designated areas of the Library (everywhere except the silent study areas, study rooms, project rooms and areas with equipment).
+Hot and cold drinks in covered containers can be consumed in the Library.

 Tidy up after yourself – use the bins which are available on each of the floors.

 Keep talk to the group study areas to allow others to study.